BAIA Configuration

 Configure attribute fields

-A new BAIA configuration for an attribute field can be created from the attribute details page, as seen in the screenshot below:
+A new BAIA attribute configuration for an attribute field can be created from the attribute details page, as seen in the screenshot below:

-section in PIM.
+All existing attribute configurations are listed on the BAIA Configuration page, which can be found under the BAIA section in PIM.
 From here, existing configurations can be modified or deleted.

 Note